HariSekhon/Knowledge-Base/best-practices.md

 ### Use a sane versioning system

+#### Software Versioning

-- for published software that means [semver](https://semver.org/)
+For published software use the [semver](https://semver.org/) standard.

+#### Live Websites / SaaS

-- for website, it can be YYYY.NN format for simplicity since you're probably doing trunk based development and only roll forwards to fix issues
+For websites, the versioning can be something simple and predictable like `YYYY.NN` format for simplicity since you're probably doing trunk based development and only roll forwards to fix issues.

+Example the first release in the year 2024 is simply `202401`.

+Estimate how many releases you'll do in a year and pad the `NN` to that many digits so the versions stay lexically aligned.

 ## Automation